HSBC Life Singapore

 2. Have adequate insurance coverage

 When it comes to securing your financial future, prioritising your health and life insurance is essential.
 Unforeseen mishaps can wipe out your savings or leave your dependants without a financial safety net.
 Based on the hierarchy of protection needs, start with getting adequate life and health insurance.
 Additionally, consider critical illness (CI) coverage and explore preventive measures for women-specific conditions.
-The Life Insurance Association Singapore (LIA) recommends that an average working adult in Singapore should have CI coverage amounting to 3.9 times their annual income4.
+The Life Insurance Association Singapore (LIA) recommends that an average working adult in Singapore should have CI coverage amounting to 3.9 times their annual income

 Even if you are not the primary breadwinner in the family, having adequate insurance coverage gives you healthcare options without draining family savings, ensuring the financial stability of your loved ones during challenging times.